France-ioi/algorea-devdoc/ops/new_instance.md

 Then, the user can add himself (using the webapp) as the member of the group, which will give him access to manage content.

-## Propagation end-point

-In the ops repository, in `src/backend-propagation`, run `sls deploy --stage pbl --aws-profile algorea` to deploy the propagation end-point.

-Update the "ALGOREA_SERVER__PROPAGATION_ENDPOINT" in the backend config with the end-point url.

 ## Forum